Graduate Handbook for English Students

 Carefully review the requirements checklist for your area and be aware of the course offerings for each year.
 During orientation week, you will consult with the Director of Graduate Studies (DGS) to schedule courses for your first semester; thereafter you will meet with the DGS during advising periods each semester to plan coursework and your progress through the program.

-- The typical course load during any given semester is two 4-unit seminars.
+- The typical course load during any given semester is two or three 4-unit seminars.

 - Usually in the Fall of their first year graduate students take English 5890, Teaching College English.

-- Also during the first Fall students often take English 5950, Introduction to English Studies, an introduction to graduate school and the profession.
-(We sometimes waive these requirements for new doctoral students who have taken comparable introductory courses during their M.A. program.)
+- Also during the first Fall students take English 5950, Introduction to English Studies, an introduction to graduate school and the profession.

-- Additionally, every term that you teach a course in the department you must take English 7910, Professional Issues in Teaching College English, a 1-unit course that meets occasionally each term.
-Attendance at the meetings of this two courses is mandatory, but it requires little outside work.
+- Additionally, you must take English 7910, Professional Issues in Teaching College English, a 1-unit course that meets occasionally each term.
+The Director of Graduate Studies will advise you into this course as appropriate.

-- Also, doctoral students must enroll each term in English 7770, Colloquium on the Profession of English, a 1-unit course on professional issues that meets two or three times each term.
-Attendance at the meetings of this two courses is mandatory, but it requires little outside work.
+- Also, doctoral students must enroll in English 7770, Colloquium on the Profession of English, a 1-unit course on professional issues.
+The Director of Graduate Studies will advise you into this course as appropriate.

 New graduate students register for courses during orientation week preceding the Fall semester; subsequently, students will register in the middle of each term for courses to be offered the following term.
 If you drop a class, remember to enroll in a new one at the same time so that you maintain your unit minimum for that semester.
 The system will allow you to drop and re-enroll only during the first two weeks of the term.